Ann Li (businesswoman): Career in fashion

 In 2011, she worked as a fashion intern for Bang Pineda while taking a short course in fashion design at a local fashion institute.
 During Li's weekends, she helped the crew style the celebrity guests for the variety show ASAP.
 At times when she is invited as a guest herself, she would be working as a stylist and as a performer for the show.
 During her internship she also went to New York City and Seattle with the crew for International Fashion Tour.
 She was also a finalist for TeenVogue's Rouge Coco Shine Hydrating Sheer Lipshine video competition for Chanel.

-In 2012, she finally began her blog to document her fashion endeavors.
+In 2012, she started her blog to document her fashion endeavors.

 In 2013, Li was chosen and photographed by Leslie Kee for his 15th Anniversary photo book called "Super Love" as one of the 500 well-known artists, dancers, creators, actors, models and other personalities dressed in a single scarf, drawn from the exclusive "Comme des Carrés" collaborative collection jointly produced by Hermès and Comme des Garçons' Rei Kawakubo.
 She also worked for Roberto Cavalli, Imane Ayisi and Emanual Ungaro as an intern during Paris Fashion Week while on other days she'd be seen on front rows at shows like Elie Saab, Ralph and Russo, and Issey Miyake.
 Since then she has done editorial shoots and collaborated with brands such as Calvin Klein, Marimekko, and Kenzo.

 In 2015, the Grand Hyatt, Singapore, invited Li to show her perspective of "Living Grand", where she attended the Chinese New Year event wearing a modern QiPao look that she deconstructed.